Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Driving Scene Identification (DSI) Dataset

+{\bf Intersection Type}.
 More than half of the combined total of fatal and injury crashes occur at or near intersections due to increased conflict points and complex interactions among vehicles, pedestrians, and other road users.
 Recognizing the type of intersection allows AVs to anticipate potential conflict points and make informed decisions, such as yielding, stopping, or merging in complex environments.
 The Intersection Type subset consists of 2,680 images, categorized into four classes: None, 3-way, 4-way, and Roundabout.
 The data were collected by integrating YouTube videos, which provide roundabout images, along with the HSD and BDD100K datasets, which contribute images of none, 3-way, and 4-way intersections.
-3-way and 4-way intersections are typically more noticeable when ego-vehicles are entering the intersection, but less so when approaching or passing through them.
-Therefore, the query keyword ``entering'' was used when searching for images of 3-way and 4-way intersections in the HSD dataset.
+3-way and 4-way intersections are typically more noticeable when ego-vehicles are entering the intersection.
+Therefore, the query keyword ``entering'' was used when searching for such images in the HSD dataset.